 The Women's Studies Program at Western Connecticut State University

-WHAT IS WOMEN'S STUDIES?
+WHAT IS WOMEN &/OR Gender STUDIES?

-WOMEN'S STUDIES AT WESTERN
+WOMEN's & GENDER STUDIES AT WESTERN

-At Western, the offerings in Women's Studies complement the offerings in other programs and departments to provide special opportunities to those who seek more knowledge about women's role in history and in the contemporary world.
+At Western, the offerings in these fields, both classified as "Women's Studies" complement the offerings in other programs and departments to provide special opportunities to those who seek more knowledge about historical and contemporary roles of women and other gendered identifications.
 Our program is continually developing, and the faculty is available to work with interested students.

-WHO CAN TAKE WOMEN'S STUDIES COURSES?
+WHO CAN TAKE WOMEN's STUDIES COURSES?

 Any student may enroll in a course with a Women's Studies label without being a minor, as long as she or he has met the prerequisites for the class.